cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 - `consistency: "strong"` _(default)_ data reads from KV will come from the nearest region
 - `consistency: "eventual"`

-Data access is quicker with eventual consistency, but the data will
+Data access is quicker with eventual consistency, but the data possibly will not be consistent between different replicated KV instances if a query is done shortly after one or more KV writes.

 For more details see https://deno.com/blog/kv#consistency-and-performance